Aarp Small Logo Save Up To $200

 • Medications: You can bring medically necessary liquids, gels, and aerosols in reasonable quantities exceeding 3.4 oz.
 Declare them at the checkpoint.

-• Infant and child nourishment: Formula, breast milk, and juice for babies and toddlers are permitted in larger quantities.
+• Infant and child nourishment: Formula, breast milk, baby food and juice are permitted in larger quantities.

 Common Mistakes to Avoid